maxwishs/programming/noteit/README.md

 noteit

 a simple note taking web application created using  html css javascript php mysql
-the databases must be created first using the code in
+the databases must be created first using the code in "datbasecreation folder"